Selected Exhibitions

 2020-2021 Sarabande Foundation , London

-Alice von Maltzahn’s work looks closely at our natural environment, whilst exploring themes of mapping, time and memory, largely through the medium of paper.
+Alice von Maltzahn’s work looks closely at our natural environment, while exploring themes of mapping, time and memory.
+Shapes shift and evolve - one recognisable form gives way to another - becoming interwoven and layered, resisting fixed readings.

-Time and process are tangibly described in the detail and construction of each work.
-Densely layered paper works create sculptural planes that seek to re-animate the material while large scale installations interact with the spaces they inhabit.
+Time and process are made tangible through the careful detail and construction of each piece.
+Densely layered paper works form sculptural planes that seek to re-animate the material.